typedb/typedb-ml/kglib/kgcn/README.md

 Often, data doesn't fit well into a tabular format.
 There are many benefits to storing complex and interrelated data in a knowledge graph, not least that the context of each datapoint can be stored in full.

-However, many existing machine learning techniques rely upon an *input vector for each example*.
-This can make it difficult to directly apply many conventional machine learning techniques over a knowledge graph.
+However, many existing machine learning techniques rely upon the existence of an *input vector for each example*.
+Creating such a vector to represent a node in a knowledge graph is non-trivial.

-In order to make use of the wealth of existing ideas, tools and pipelines in machine learning, we need a method of building a vector to describe a datapoint in a knowledge graph.
+In order to make use of the wealth of existing ideas, tools and pipelines in machine learning, we need a method of building these vectors.
 In this way we can leverage contextual information from a knowledge graph for machine learning.

 This is what a KGCN can achieve.
-Given an example datapoint taken from a knowledge graph, it can examine the nodes in the vicinity of an example, its *context*.
+Given an example node in a knowledge graph, it can examine the nodes in the vicinity of that example, its *context*.
 Based on this context it can determine a vector representation, an *embedding*, for that example.

 **There are two broad learning tasks a KGCN is suitable for:**

-**1. Supervised learning from a knowledge graph for prediction e.g. multi-class classification (currently implemented), regression, link prediction**
+**1. Supervised learning from a knowledge graph for prediction e.g. multi-class classification (implemented), regression, link prediction**
 **2. Unsupervised creation of Knowledge Graph Embeddings, e.g. for clustering and node comparison tasks**

 ![KGCN Process](readme_images/KGCN_process.png)